Fliplet/fliplet-widget-app-merge/tasks/ui-plan-app-merge.md

 #### AppShell
 **Purpose:** Main widget wrapper with consistent structure

+**Note:** This widget runs in a Fliplet Studio overlay (iFrame).
+The overlay's close button and controls are managed by Studio, so AppShell does not implement close functionality.

 **Features:**
-- Header with title and close button
+- Header with title
 - Progress indicator (for multi-step flows)
 - Main content area
 - Action button area (footer)